Pull to refresh

 Rule Changes

-Earthjustice uses litigation to enforce environmental laws and challenge fossil-fuel projects. - Leading lawsuit to block Trump’s first Gulf lease auction
+Leading lawsuit to block Trump’s first Gulf lease auction

 Donald Trump's second-term energy agenda has moved from a single Gulf auction to a full-scale offshore transformation.
 The December 10 Gulf lease sale—81.2 million acres at a 12.5% royalty rate, generating $279.4 million—was just the opening move.
-By year's end, the administration had proposed a sweeping 2026-2031 leasing plan covering 1.27 billion acres off California, Florida and Alaska, scheduled a second Gulf sale for March 11, 2026, and simultaneously halted all five major East Coast offshore wind projects, claiming national security risks.
-A major Shell-INEOS oil discovery south of New Orleans in early January underscored the industry bet on deepwater Gulf prospects.
+By year's end, the administration had proposed a sweeping 2026-2031 leasing plan covering 1.27 billion acres off California, Florida and Alaska, and scheduled a second Gulf sale for March 11, 2026.
+It simultaneously halted all five major East Coast offshore wind projects, citing national security risks; Shell-INEOS's early January oil discovery south of New Orleans showed the industry's bet on deepwater Gulf prospects.